We've Always Got Something to Say.

 .NET Online Payment Gateways: A Factory Pattern Model

 One thing that any good development company should do is strive to create reusable code.
 Thinking back to projects I’ve worked on in my first year here, it occurred to me that quite a few of them have involved some form of online payment processing.
 However, each client has used a different payment processor that has required custom programming.
 I began thinking how nice it would be to submit a generic payment object to a gateway with large disregard to what particular vendor the payment is being submitted to.
-Early on in developing this, it occurred to me that a factory pattern would be the way to go; essentially what I want is a “factory” that will figure out what type of gateway I need and construct that for me.
+Early on in developing this, it occurred to me that a factory pattern would be the way to go; essentially what I want is a “factory” that will figure out what type of online payment gateway I need and construct that for me.

-To start things, I made a simple payment gateway interface to make sure my gateway objects will do the one thing I need them to:
+To start things, I made a simple payment .NET gateway interface to make sure my gateway objects will do the one thing I need them to:

 public interface IPaymentGateway